Every year roof repairs and roofing, in general, stir up quite a dilemma for property owners and tax professionals alike.

 #1.
 Roof Deck

-A corrugated layer is used that is typically a metal panel to support structural beams.
+A corrugated layer is used, which is typically a metal panel to support structural beams.

 Moreover, it is placed over the decking, where it might be replaced with a membrane layer.